Khamenei lauds Iranians' 'dazzling' sacrifices to fight virus

 When asked whether Tehran and Washington might try to ease the tension, he said: “Americans know what they should do.
 First sanctions or at least some sanctions must be lifted.
 Then we will see.”

-Writing by Parisa Hafezi; Editing by Angus MacSwan, William Maclean
+Writing by Parisa Hafezi, additional reporting by Dubai newsroom; Editing by Angus MacSwan, William Maclean and Pritha Sarkar